What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 While meeting with Penny to discuss the Nike Air Penny III, Eric brought an early sample of the Foamposite.

-The Air Foamposite didn’t sell that much when it was first released because of its futuristic design and hefty price tag.
+The Air Foamposite didn’t sell as many units when it was first released due to its futuristic design and hefty price tag.
 It retailed for $180, which was steep for the mass market in the 1990s.

 Its popularity among basketball players, however, increased its sales.
 Today, the Air Foamposite One is being sold for $6,000, which is actually cheap compared to the rest of the shoes on this list.

-Only 200 pairs were produced and each originally retailed for $245.
-Nike and Kanye never released them again, and they are now being sold for about $8,000 on the secondary market.
+Only 200 pairs were produced, and each originally retailed for $245.
+Nike and Kanye never rereleased them, and they are now being sold for about $8,000 on the secondary market.

 While many wanted a wider release, Nike immediately severed its ties with the brand a month later, following sexual assault allegations against A$AP Bari.